Pinot Noir Grape Variety

 - Pinot Noir vines have a tendency to prefer more intermediate climates with long, cool growing seasons.
 For this reason, you will frequently find Pinot Noir growing in sheltered valleys or near larger bodies of water.

-Germany is the third major Pinot Noir producer, following France and the USA.
+Germany is the third major Pinot Noir producer following France and the USA.
 Pinot Noir is commonly called Spätburgunder in Germany.
-The wines from Baden (in the Kaiserstuhl), the Palatinate, and the Nahe are worth searching out.
+The wines from Baden (in the Kaiserstuhl), the Palatinate, and the Nahe are worth finding and drinking.

 French Pinot Noir

-Pinot Noir wines are produced in a few locations across France, but the most famous region is Burgundy.
-The world’s most coveted and expensive Pinot Noir wines come from this region.
-Burgundy is an old wine region and has been producing famous wines for centuries.
+Pinot Noir wines are produced in a few locations across France, but the most famous region – by far – is Burgundy.
+The world’s most coveted Pinot Noir vines grow on a narrow east-facing slope just south of Dijon.
+Burgundy is an incredibly old wine region and was first provided by Cistercian monks in the Middle Ages.

 Flavors: Cherry, Raspberry, Allspice, Darjeeling Tea, Vanilla